NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 ### Bugs Fixed Since Last Release

-* The Clinical TSV download in the case entity page and cart now contain TSVs for pathology detail entities.   <!--SV-2004-->
+* The Clinical TSV download in the case entity page and cart now contain TSVs for pathology detail, follow up, and molecular test entities.   <!--SV-2004-->
 * Fixed bug in which demographic information would not download as a TSV when diagnosis information was not available. <!--DEV-1238-->

 ### Known Issues and Workarounds